nancy27/BookStore-React-FrontEnd/README.md

-This project is a React Front Application connecting to the REST APIs of the previous Project from the Repository(BookStore).
+This project is a React Front Application connecting to the REST APIs of the previous Project from the Repository(BookStore)https://github.com/nancy27/BookStore_BackEnd .
+It provides a UI of list of all the books and books can be added/updatedand deleted using button.The result would be updated in the book db server.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).